Orillia Museum of Art & History (Sir Sam Steele Memorial Building)Digital Doors Open Simcoe County

 Orillia Museum of Art & History (Sir Sam Steele Memorial Building)

 The Orillia Museum of Art & History (OMAH), housed in the landmark Sir Sam Steele Memorial Building in downtown Orillia, acts as the steward of the community's heritage and culture by being actively engaged in the community and being responsive to its needs.
-Originally a customs house and post office, the building is now a museum with 12,000 artifacts in their collection, ranging from artwork and textiles to metal and woodwork.
+Originally a customs house and post office, the building is now a museum with 12,000 artifacts in its collection, ranging from artwork and textiles to metal and woodwork.
 The OMAH designs and creates exhibitions, programs and events to inspire the community to explore, engage and experience art, local history and culture.
-You'll even find the perfect photo opportunity – they have a jail cell in the basement!
-Currently, the site is open Tuesdays to Saturdays, from Noon to 3 p.m.
-But for Digital Doors Open, feel free to check out the site through the video below.
+You'll even find the perfect photo opportunity — they have a jail cell in the basement!
+Currently, the museum is open Tuesdays to Saturdays.
+But for Digital Doors Open, feel free to check out the site any time through the video below.

 Contact info